 What is Eleuthero?

 Eleuthero, or Siberian Ginseng, is a totally separate plant genus from red (Panax) ginseng.
-It has different properties and is more of an immune stimulator.
+It has different properties and is considered more of an immune stimulator.

 What is Korean Red Ginseng?